MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 ## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.

-The possible bid strategy type values are EnhancedCpc, ManualCpc, MaxClicks, MaxConversions, TargetCpa, TargetImpressionShare, and TargetRoas.
+The possible bid strategy type values are Commission, EnhancedCpc, ManualCpc, MaxClicks, MaxConversions, PercentCpc, TargetCpa, TargetImpressionShare, and TargetRoas.
 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

 > [!IMPORTANT]
 > As of April 2021, the manual CPC bid strategy can only be used with audience campaigns.
 If you attempt to set manual CPC for any other campaign type, the request will be ignored without error and the bid strategy will be set to enhanced CPC.
 >
 > As of April 2021, you cannot set any bid strategies for ad groups or keywords.
 Bid strategies can only be set at the campaign level.
 If you attempt to set bid strategies for ad groups or keywords, the request will be ignored without error.
 Ad groups and keywords will inherit their campaign's bid strategy.

+If you use the "Commission" bid strategy type, then you can optionally include the [Bid Strategy Commission](#bidstrategycommission) field.

+If you use the "ManualCpc" bid strategy type, then you can optionally include the [Bid Strategy ManualCpc](#bidstrategymanualcpc) field.

 If you use the "MaxClicks" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

 If you use the "MaxConversions" bid strategy type, then you can optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

+If you use the "PercentCpc" bid strategy type, then you can optionally include the [Bid Strategy PercentCpc](#bidstrategypercentcpc) field.

 If you use the "TargetCpa" bid strategy type, then you must include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.